 1. Understanding the problem and requirements

-The company has summarized a great ammount of use cases and they need a clear interface for users to search, access and collect them.
+The company has summarized a great number of use cases and they need a clear interface for users to search, access and collect them.

 The primary users are business analysts and data scientists/analysts, and the secondary users are business executives.